 The shares of our common stock offered hereby are being sold by us.
 None of our stockholders is selling any shares of common stock in this offering.
-The number of shares of our common stock outstanding after giving effect to the issuance of (i) the common stock offering hereby and (ii) the common stock we expect to offer pursuant to a separate prospectus supplement on or about February 25, 2002 will be 36,431,292.
+The number of shares of our common stock outstanding after giving effect to the issuance of (i) the common stock offered hereby (assuming no exercise of the option)

+and (ii) the common stock we expect to offer pursuant to a separate prospectus supplement on or about February 25, 2002 will be 36,431,292.

-The net proceeds to us from the offering (after deducting estimated fees and expenses related to this offering of \$1,716,249) are estimated to be approximately \$31.3 million.
+The net proceeds to us from the offering (after deducting the underwriting discount and estimated offering expenses) are estimated to be approximately \$20.9 million.
 We intend to use these proceeds principally to finance a portion of the Queens Center expansion and redevelopment project described below under "Recent Developments" and for general corporate purposes.
 The Queens Center expansion and redevelopment is anticipated to cost between \$250 million and \$275 million.
 We are also currently negotiating construction and permanent loans which will be secured by the Queens Center property to finance the remaining project costs.